 4. Athletes should adapt to and respect different coaching styles.

+5. Athletes must respect opponents (players and coaches) and game officials.
 6. Team members are responsible for all issued uniforms and equipment.
 Failure to adhere will result in disciplinary action.

 7. Athletes are responsible for the security of all personal items.
 Assigned lockers are to be used at all times in order to secure belongings.

 8. As a team member an athlete must abide by established team rules.